The government is now operating in accordance with the Guidance on Caretaker Conventions, pending the outcome of the 2025 federal election.

 Australian epidemiologists continue working in the states and territories to trace the contacts of confirmed cases.
 People in areas experiencing an outbreak should monitor any exposure site listings and follow their local health authority’s instructions.

 Measles vaccination is very effective.
-Two measles vaccinations are 99% effective at preventing infection by the virus.
-Most people will have received their vaccination as part of the National Immunisation Program.
-The schedule includes 2 doses of the vaccine for children aged 12 and 18 months.
+In Australia, 2 doses of measles vaccine offers 99% protection against illness and serious complications.
+Most people will have received their vaccination as part of the National Immunisation Program (NIP).
+The NIP schedule includes 2 doses of the measles vaccine for children aged 12 and 18 months.

 Our historic high childhood immunisation rates offered strong protection against measles, but rates have recently dropped below the targeted levels that ensure the highest level of protection possible.